GirlsCodersWarsaw/stripe_clerk/README.md

   * publishable_key
   * secret_key

-Remember not to put them directly!
+Remember not to put them directly into app!

 TODO
 ====
-Test more.
+Need more testing.